 Luminous moments and dramatic plot twists

-Still, the novel is something more than a detailed account of Black history.
-The reader follows Cora in a picaresque journey to the North: she’ll meet malicious doctors and heroic farmers, she’ll find love and happiness, and then she’ll lose them, with the merciless slave catcher Ridgeway always in pursuit.
+Still, the novel is more than a detailed account of Black history.
+The reader follows Cora on a picaresque journey to the North: she’ll meet malicious doctors and heroic farmers, she’ll find love and happiness, and then she’ll lose them, with the merciless slave catcher Ridgeway always in pursuit.
 Terrible violence occurs in The Underground Railroad, but Whitehead is able to alternate luminous moments – that soften the tension – with dramatic plot twists.
-For example, Whitehead handles masterfully the book’s suspenseful structure, keeping secret the details about Cora’s mother’s destiny until the end of the book.
+For example, Whitehead masterfully handles the book’s suspenseful structure, keeping secret the details about Cora’s mother’s destiny until the end of the book.
 Whitehead sews together imaginative inventions (the railroad, the communities Cora meets throughout her journey, the story of her family) and events – such as in Pynchon’s novels, an explicit influence for Whitehead – with depth and sensitivity.

 Cora is hidden by a reluctant couple in an attic at one point on her long journey.
 Her only contact with the world is a crack in the wall, from which she observes the village square and the lynchings of her black brothers.
 The reader is with Cora, spying from a hole, and the view is so powerful that it doesn’t leave any room for indifference.